oracle/docker-images/OracleHTTPServer/README.md

 ## License
 To download and run Oracle HTTP Server 12c Distribution regardless of inside or outside a container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.

-To download and run Oracle JDK regardless of inside or outside a container, you must download the binary from Oracle website and accept the license indicated at that pge.
+To download and run Oracle JDK regardless of inside or outside a container, you must download the binary from Oracle website and accept the license indicated at that page.

 All scripts and files hosted in this project and GitHub [docker/OracleHTTPServer](./) repository required to build the images are, unless otherwise noted, released under the Universal Permissive License v1.0.